sei-international/LEAPMacro.jl/docs/src/demand-led-growth.md

   4. Wages
   5. The central bank rate

-World prices for goods and services are treated very simply: all prices rise at the same inflation rate.
-While this is an acknowledged [limitation of the model](@ref terms-of-trade), it reduces the number of parameters the model developer must set and simplifies the application of the LEAP-Macro plugin in a LEAP model.
+In the Macro model, producers are assumed to be price-takers for tradeable goods and services, so prices of tradeables are set exogenously.
+The exogenous prices for tradeables are termed the "world prices", but the important distinction is that they are exogenous, whereas prices of non-tradeables are set endogenously through a markup.
+By default, world prices for all goods and services rise at the same inflation rate, with a constant real price.
+Optionally, [real price trends for selected tradeables](@ref params-optional-price-trend) can be specified on a product-by-product basis.

 The exchange rate is specified outside the model in the `time_series.csv` [parameter file](@ref params).